by E. J. Noyes

 Noyes totally blew my mind from the first sentence.
-I went in timidly, and I came away awaiting her next release with baited breath.
-If that’s not a pro, I don’t know what is.
+I went in timidly, and I came away awaiting her next release with bated breath.
 I really love how Noyes is able to get below the surface of the DADT legislation.
-She really captures the longing, the heart-break, and especially the isolation that LGBTQ soldiers had to endure because the alternative was being deemed unfit to serve by their own government.
+She really captures the longing, the heartbreak, and especially the isolation that LGBTQ soldiers had to endure because the alternative was being deemed unfit to serve by their own government.
 I applaud Noyes for getting to the heart of the matter and giving a very important representation of what living and serving under this legislation truly meant for LGBTQ men and women of service.

 Les Rêveur Reviews

-EJ Noyes was able to deliver on so many levels but most importantly on how it felt to be Lesbian solider of that era in the military.
-As the reader I was able to truly understand the feelings of the main protagonist Captain Sabine Fleischer and how conflicted she was about her feelings for her superior officer Colonel Rebecca Keane.
-This book is going to take you on a roller coaster ride of ups and downs that you won’t expect but it’s so unbelievably worth it.
+E. J. Noyes was able to deliver on so many levels… This book is going to take you on a roller-coaster ride of ups and downs that you won’t expect but it’s so unbelievably worth it.

 Noyes clearly undertook a mammoth amount of research.
-Her protagonist, a surgeon living and working in Afghanistan at the height of American intervention, is completely believable.
 I was totally engrossed.
-I'm not usually a reader of romance novels, but this one gripped me.
-The personal growth of the main character, the rich development of her fabulous best friend, Mitch, and the well handled tension between Sabine and her love interest were all fantastic.
+I’m not usually a reader of romance novels, but this one gripped me.
+The personal growth of the main character, the rich development of her fabulous best friend, Mitch, and the well-handled tension between Sabine and her love interest were all fantastic.
 This one definitely deserves five stars.
-I am keen to read her future work.

 Rainbow Book Reviews